khushihabbu17/Cosmos--Node--Setup-testnet/README.md

 # Cosmos--Node--Setup-testnet
 basic introduction and knowledge on cosmos-sdk/network .
-A task given to set up a cosmos node on their public network and thus learning about a new platform and implementing the things learnt and showcase it in the best way possible

-providing the necessary instructions for logging into the live public testnet. we would be discussing the set up of node in testnet in one of three different ways:
+A task given to set up a cosmos node on their public network and thus learning about a new platform and implementing the things learnt and showcase it in the best way possible i have used in my own ubuntu-oracle vm providing the necessary instructions for logging into the live public testnet. we would be discussing the set up of node in testnet in one of three different ways: